Tao Group Hospitality: Mohari ownership (2023–)

 With MSG Entertainment building the Sphere in Las Vegas which would open in 2023, to help finance its construction, MSG sold off its 66.9% ownership in the Tao Group to Mohari Hospitality, a firm dominated by Mark Scheinberg.
-The deal, which was hinted at as early as January of that year, was announced the following April, with Mohairi buying MSG's stake in Tao for $550 million USD.
+The deal, which was hinted at as early as January of that year, was announced the following April, with Mohari buying MSG's stake in Tao for $550 million USD.
 Mohari prior to the acquisition was primarily known for luxury hotel investments like the Four Seasons Hotels location in Madrid.